Instagram Fails? 17 Controversial Insta Moments from Brands

 But the icing on the cake was Gabbana’s harsh response to commenters.
 He labelled commenters as “stupid” and “idiots.”

 A key takeaway here?
-Never be mean or rude to people.
+Instagram fails results from being mean or rude to people.

 Just because you’re annoyed doesn’t mean that you have the right to insult your followers.
 Instead, understand their side of the story and learn from their criticism.

-If you thought brands and ad campaigns would no longer be racist here in the 21st century, you are (very sadly) mistaken.
+If you thought brands and ad campaigns would no longer deliver racist Instagram fails in the 21st century, you are (very sadly) mistaken.
 ColourPop sparked outrage when it posted the shades of their new line of “sculpting stix.”
 Unfortunately, they named their darker shades as “Yikes” and “Typo.”